 Nepal Telecom is using different approaches in different places.
 This is a bit confusing and it requires some clearance.
 I have been following Nepal Telecom’s FTTH service expansion news closely.
 I have also discussed quite a lot about expansion with users, friends, beneficiaries, and staff.
 NTC is upgrading its services and the first thing is replacing copper telephone wires with optical fiber.
 The company is installing optical fiber all across Nepal and shifting users to the new service.
 However, there are two things happening.
 In the first case, when the NTC expands FTTH infrastructure to a place where there are old users of ADSL and PSTN, they automatically upgrade their service.

 In the first case, the company is performing migration voluntarily where they call and directly go to the user’s home and replace their connection.
-It means a user may not have put a request for an upgrade but NTC staff automatically upgrade the service.
+It means a user may not have put in a request for an upgrade but NTC staff automatically upgrade the service.
 In this case, the 5 Mbps ADSL package is automatically upgraded to an 8 Mbps FTTH package.
 In some cases, the phone number is changed.
 Remember that not all phone numbers are changed.

-The second case is where an old customer has to go to the nearest office and fill and form to request for upgrade and migration.
+The second case is where an old customer has to go to the nearest office and fill out and form to request for upgrade and migration.
 For both requests and automatic upgrades of old customers, NTC is providing discounts.
 Charges are different for taking new connections.
 Here in this article, we will focus on migration and upgrade.

 How to upgrade from NTC ADSL to Fiber?